Concussions Attorney in Portland, Oregon

 Protect Your Health and Your Future

-How Do Concussions Happen?
+GET IN TOUCHHow Do Concussions Happen?

 Concussions can occur in a multitude of ways, particularly in personal injury situations.
 They are commonly caused by motor vehicle accidents, where the abrupt impact can cause the head to jerk suddenly, leading to the brain shaking inside the skull.
 Similarly, bicycle or motorcycle crashes often result in concussions due to the likelihood of head injuries during these incidents.
 Slip and fall mishaps, especially on hard surfaces, can also result in a concussion.